Gangjiang1/LLM-BEM-Engineer_Benchmark/README.md

 ## 📄 License & Citation

-Please cite this repository if used in academic or technical work.
+Please cite this repository if used in academic or technical work:

-Related papers coming soon!
+@article{jiang2027llmbem,
+  title   = {LLM-BEM-engineer: A large language model-based multi-agent AI engineer for automated building energy modeling and analysis}, author  = {Jiang, Gang and Chen, Jianli}, journal = {Advanced Engineering Informatics}, volume  = {77}, pages   = {105209}, year    = {2027}
+}